Featured image credits: Wall.alphacoders.com

 Heine Wittgenstein (main character) is hired to tutor all 4 princes to prepare them to become king in future.

-You’ll learn about philosophy, self-improvement, how to improve your confidence, communicate with others, etc.
+This anime has a similar concept if you’ve watched Assassination Classroom or Denpa Kyoushi.
+You’ll learn about philosophy, self-improvement, improving your confidence, communicating with others, etc.

-And by time you’re finished with The Royal Tutor, you’ll have a new appreciation for animation and storytelling.
+And by the time you’re finished with The Royal Tutor, you’ll have a new appreciation for animation and writing.

 11. Kemono Friends